Shirochi-stack/Glossarion/README.md

 # 📚 Glossarion

-**Glossarion** is an AI translator and AI glossary generator for Korean, Japanese, and Chinese light novels, built to transform EPUB files into high-quality, context-aware English translations.
-It support OpenAI, Gemini, DeekSeek, and Sonnet APIs with a GUI that gives you total control over every step of the process—from prompt customization to final EPUB export.
+Glossarion is an AI translator and AI glossary generator for Korean, Japanese, and Chinese light novels, built to transform EPUB files and raw .txt files into high-quality, context-aware English translations.
+It supports OpenAI, Gemini, DeepSeek, and Sonnet APIs, with a GUI that gives you total control over every step of the process—from prompt customization to final EPUB export.
 ---

 ## 🏷️ Badges